rte-antares-rpackage/antaresRead/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

 * This is an update to fix problems with Vignette titles reported by Pr.
 Brian Ripley.
+ As well as a change of maintainer for the package.